PhenoApps/Field-Book/docs/collect.md

 </figure>

 The small, green arrows are used to move between the visible traits.
+Dots at the bottom of the section show progress through the traits for the current entry.
-Pressing the current trait will display a dialog of all visible traits.
+Pressing the current trait name will display a dialog of all visible traits.
 Selecting a different trait will navigate the app to that trait.
 Pressing "Edit" will navigate to the [Traits](traits.md) screen where you can modify which traits are currently active or create new traits.